RTEMS/rtems-docs/c-user/user_extensions.rst

 The :c:data:`executing` is a pointer to the TCB of the currently executing thread.

 It is invoked in the context of the terminated thread right before the thread dispatch to the heir thread.
-The POSIX cleanup and key destructors execute in this context.
-The thread termination extension has access to thread-local storage and thread-specific data of POSIX keys.
+The POSIX cleanup handlers, POSIX key destructors and thread-local object destructors run in this context.
+Depending on the order, the thread termination extension has access to thread-local storage and thread-specific data of POSIX keys.

 The thread terminate extension is invoked in reverse order with thread dispatching enabled.
 The thread life is protected.
 Thread restart and delete